plastboks/RedPandaBlog/readme.md

 Installation
 ============
 Point your webserver at the /public folder.

 * Run `composer install`
 * Setup database in app/config/database.php
+* If using sqlite touch a file in app/database (eg: `touch app/database/production.sqlite`)
 * Generate app key via `php artisan key:generate`
 * Run `php artisan migrate`
 * Goto http://hostname/install to create a new admin user